jay-shenoy/Path-to-SAT-CHIT-ANANDA-Swaroopa/README.md

 # Path-to-SAT-CHIT-ANANDA-Swaroopa
 This is about meditation!
 Jnana , Bhakthi , Karma , Kriya yoga.

-To have highest realization , cross barriers of body/Guna
+To have highest realization/Nirvana/Moksha, cross barriers of body/Gunas